More people go missing and thousands are evacuated as northeast China is hit by more floods

 In Heilongjiang’s capital of Harbin, more than 53,000 people had to be evacuated as multiple reservoirs and rivers exceeded safety levels while some 41,600 hectares (103,000 acres) of crops were damaged.

-In the city of Yushu in Jilin province, about 120 kilometers south of Harbin, flooding forced the evacuation of around 19,000 people.
+In the city of Yushu in Jilin province, about 120 kilometers (74.5 miles) south of Harbin, flooding forced the evacuation of around 19,000 people.

 Meanwhile, in Hebei province around Beijing, which saw some of the region’s worst flooding in the past few weeks, authorities issued fresh alerts for rainstorms on Saturday.